-With a shared love of animals and running, friends Jasmine de Pencier and Jett Jardeleza-Toole, at the young age of 10 years old, decided to give back to their community by organizing Kids’ Run for Nature – an annual run to raise funds for the World Wildlife Foundation Canada (WWF-Canada).
+With a shared love of animals and running, friends Jasmine de Pencier and Jett Jardeleza-Toole, at the young age of 10 years old, decided to give back to their community by organizing Kids’ Run for Nature – an annual run to raise funds for the World Wildlife Fund Canada (WWF-Canada).
 Having both participated in other charity events, the girls decided to start their own after learning about different wildlife in school and being concerned about endangered species in Canada.

 Their concern touched their parents, who supported them in organizing the first-ever Kids’ Run for Nature event in their local neighbourhood.
 With WWF-Canada providing background support, Parents Kelly Szandter (Jasmine’s mother) and Julie Toole (Jett’s mother) helped bring the girls’ vision for the event to life by securing a local park permit, engaging local sponsors and helping them to get an event website up and running.